 - Your marketing strategy: namely your social media ads, PPC banners, content marketing, direct mail, targeted online display ads, and email marketing.

 Your marketing strategy will be the primary expenditure of your marketing budget.
 By constructing a budget, you will be forced to think carefully about how exactly you want to spend your money and where.
 Are PPC advertisements your bread and butter?
 Maybe regular blogging and infographics on your website make the difference?
+The guidelines really depend on your own business and the sector in which you operate.
+For example in an eCommerce environment, a great deal of your budget will go on paid adverts, email marketing and direct mail.
+If you were in a niche industry, a more organic approach such as content marketing may account for the majority of your marketing budget.

 Essentially, your marketing budget should determine how you can best implement the marketing strategy you have developed within a workable budget.
 It works to forecast all possible expenditures, so you aren’t left out of pocket.
 Otherwise, you will be drifting in the dark, spending here and there with no real idea of whether you are investing the correct amount into this particular part of your business.